fanduel-oss/refract/docs/recipes/handling-state.md

 State in React is a never-ending story: you can use Redux, vanilla local state, higher-order components built on top of local state, use the new context API...

 We believe state strongly coupled to components is best colocated: it is easier to reason about, easier to maintain and enables you to cleanly isolate sections of an application.
-Refract makes it possible to handle local state reactively, and it might even challenge some of your asumptions.
+Refract makes it possible to handle local state reactively, and it might even challenge some of your assumptions.

 ## Source of truth